Shippable/docs/sources/ci/tutorial/build-push-image-to-jfrog.md

 You can clone our sample repository to follow this tutorial.

 ####1.
-Add necessary Account Integrations
+Add necessary integrations

 Integrations are used to connect Shippable Platform with external providers.
-More information about integrations is [here](/platform/tutorial/integration/howto-crud-integration/).
+More information about integrations is [here](/platform/integration/overview/).
 We will use a Docker registry integration in this scenario.

 #####1a.
 Add `Docker Registry` Integration**

 To be able to push and pull images from JFrog's Docker registry, we add `drship_artifactory_docker ` integration.
 Make sure you name the integration `drship_artifactory_docker` since that is the name we're using in our sample automation scripts.

-Detailed steps on how to add a Docker Registry Integration are [here](/platform/integration/dockerRegistryLogin/#creating-an-account-integration).
+Detailed steps on how to add a Docker Registry Integration are [here](/platform/integration/dockerRegistryLogin/).

 ####2.
 Author CI configuration